coronalabs/corona-docs-plugins/admob/index.markdown

 ## Google AdMob Mediation setup

-You can use AdMob plugin to serve ads from other networks to give your monetization a boost on Android.
+AdMob plugin can be used to serve ads from other networks to give your monetization a boost on Android.

+To use this feature, you would have to connect each individual network manually using AdMob interface.
+List of available networks with links to set up instructions can be found [here](https://developers.google.com/admob/android/mediate#mediation-networks).

+Most of the networks would have "Import the SDK and adapter" step.
+To implement it, add Gradle dependencies to special file `corona.gradle` within `AndroidResource` directory inside your Solar2D Project.

-To set it up in Solar2D create `corona.gradle` file inside your project within `AndroidResources` with Gradle dependencies to networks you want to connect.
-For example, to use Facebook Audience Network and AppLoving contents of `AndroidResources/corona.gradle` would be:
+For example, to use Facebook and AppLoving networks contents of the `AndroidResources/corona.gradle` file should be:

 ```
 dependencies {